-The year was 1961, and Lippman, a recently divorced single mother, was wiling away a weekend afternoon within the family's tiny one-bedroom apartment on Manhattan's Upper West Side.
+The year was 1961, and Lippman, a recently divorced single mother, was whiling away a weekend afternoon within the family's tiny onebedroom apartment on Manhattan's Upper West Side.
 Leafing through a copy of Scientific American, Lippman came upon her favorite section, the Martin Gardner-authored column titled "Mathematical Games."
-A substitute art teacher, Lippman always enjoyed Gardner's column for the brain-teasers it provided.
+A substitute art teacher at the time, Lippman enjoyed Gardner's column for the brain-teasers it provided.
 With her son already ensconced in a book on the nearby sofa, Lippman decided to take a crack at solving the week's feature puzzle.